.

 Above - Victoria in a Kokoshnik style tiara

-Victoria was not only influential in the colour of her wedding dress and the simplicity of her bridal head-dress, when her beloved husband's life was cut short, she went into deep mourning for the remainder of her life which caused the wearing of black jewellery and black tiaras - bog oak, Whitby jet, enamel and cut steel were some of the materials used, as the cult of mourning seemed to take over the entire way of Victorian life.
+Victoria was not only influential in the colour of her wedding dress and the simplicity of her bridal head-dress; when her beloved husband's life was cut short, she went into deep mourning for the remainder of her life which ensued the wearing of black jewellery and black tiaras - bog oak, Whitby jet, enamel and cut steel were some of the materials used, as the cult of mourning seemed to take over the entire way of Victorian life.

 Above: Empress Queen Victoria in old age

-Whilst a bride might opt at the time of her wedding for simplicity and that might be the only time in her life when she might wear a circlet or tiara, court jewellery was abundantly magnificent, sparkling rose cut diamonds being mixed with stunning sapphires, ruby and emeralds, every woman of means and title would have a number of tiaras and crowns to wear to glittering social occasions; many of these would be periodically broken down and remade into new designs as fashions changed and many of these same tiaras or crowns would be in fact made of several elements which could be disassembed and worn as necklaces, earrings and brooches before being put back together as the tiara - can you imagine the fuss which may have ensued if a piece was lost at a ball?When considering the wearing of tiaras and head-dresses it is worth considering the importance of the jewels of Indian Princes who wore astonishing adornments pinned to their head-wear, the influence of coloured stones such as emeralds, rubies and sapphires from these parts are evident in the crown jewels of today and all these pieces would be no-where as magnificent without the influence of colour.
-Equally influential was the Russian and Eastern European royal families who traditionally wore a flattering face-framing band or tiara which was named 'kokoshnik', again the input of colour rather than a traditional blaze of diamonds can perhaps be said to be the abiding influence of this culture; court jewellers such as Faberge are noted for their innovative use of colour and enamelling in jewellery.
+Whilst a bride might opt at the time of her wedding for simplicity and that might be the only time in her life when she might wear a circlet or tiara, court jewellery was abundantly magnificent, sparkling rose cut diamonds mixed with stunning sapphires, ruby and emeralds, every woman of means and title would have a number of tiaras and crowns to wear to glittering social occasions; many of these would be periodically broken down and remade into new designs as fashions changed and many of these same tiaras or crowns would be in fact made of several elements which could be disassembed and worn as necklaces, earrings and brooches before being put back together as the tiara - can you imagine the fuss which may have ensued if a piece was lost at a ball?

 Above and Below - Kokoshnik style tiara